Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 6. (Optional) If there are alternatives to the same question, add them in the **Add Alternate FAQ** field.
 Repeat the step for all the alternative questions you want to add.
 7. (Optional) Use patterns to define the FAQs.
 This can be done by preceding the pattern with || (two vertical bars) in the alternate question field.
 The Platform marks these as patterns and evaluates them accordingly.
 [Learn more](../../how-tos/build-a-banking-assistant/train-the-assistant/use-patterns-for-intents-and-entities.md){:target="_blank"}.
 8. (Optional) Add terms that enable the Knowledge Graph Engine to identify questions more effectively.
 9. (Optional) Enable or disable the **Intent Status** for the FAQ intents.
-The Knowledge Graph does not use the FAQs intents that are enabled.
+The Knowledge Graph does not use the FAQs intents that are disabled.
 These intents do not participate in the intent recognition process during testing and end-user interaction.
 10. (Optional) Enable or disable the **Term Status**.
 The Knowledge Graph uses only the enabled terms.
 The disabled terms and all their FAQ intents do not participate in the intent recognition process during testing and end-user interaction.
 11. (Optional) Add a **Reference Id**.
 This field is used to reference any external content used as a source for this FAQ.
 <img src="../images/add-faq-form.png" alt="add faq form" title="add faq form" style="border: 1px solid gray; zoom:75%;">